MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/edu-parents-app.md

     Connect-MicrosoftTeams -Credential $credential
     ```

-By default, the tenant-level setting which controls Teams consumer external access for the tenant (AllowTeamsConsumer) is disabled.
-However, the policy setting which enables Teams consumer external access at the user level (EnableTeamsConsumerAccess) is enabled by default for all user-level external access policies.
+By default, the tenant-level setting that controls Teams consumer external access for the tenant (AllowTeamsConsumer) is disabled.
+However, the policy setting that enables Teams consumer external access at the user level (EnableTeamsConsumerAccess) is enabled by default for all user-level external access policies.
 Both the tenant-level setting and the user-level policy setting need to be enabled for a user to have Teams consumer external access.
 If you don't want everyone in your tenant to have Teams consumer external access enabled, you should update the user-level external access policies assigned to your users prior to enabling the tenant-level setting.

 If you need to check which user-level external access policies exist and who they are assigned to, you can use the following steps: